Somatics with Nicholas

 About me

 Hey, I'm Nicholas Montaño.
-I've trained for 3 years with SE International to become a Somatic Experiencing Practitioner (SEP).
-I've also worked as a massage therapist after 800-hours of education and licensing, something that really helped me to gain experience with the subtleties of our bodies in a direct, more-than-cognitive way.
+I've trained for 3 years with SE International to become a Somatic Experiencing Practitioner (SEP), and am on the assisting team for the Portland SE training.
+I've also worked as a licensed massage therapist, something that really helped me to gain experience with the subtleties of our bodies in a direct, more-than-cognitive way (and a great brain rebalancing after 7 years of Software Engineering).

-I've grown some much in learning to walk with and beyond that, but I really needed people I could trust.
-They really had to have faced their own darkness, and made it through in ways that felt like they made sense to me.
+To work with that, I really needed people I could trust.
+They had to have faced their own darkness, and made it through in ways that made enough sense to me.
 That's how I chose my first therapist, and everyone who has helped me since.

 primary-website-photo

 Healing work—particularly around embodiment—has been the literal missing piece from my life.
-And doing it is like knowing the recipe to getting what I was always trying to get from literature, or math, or programming, or physics, but could never stabilize: awe, beauty, transformation.
+Because through it I've learned direct ways of getting what I was always trying to get from literature, or math, or programming, or physics, but could never stabilize: peace, transformation, and true moments of awe and beauty throughout.

 My favorite hobbies: some movies and videogames I enjoy

 I love watching great movies with my partner.
-Some of our favorites in the past few years have been Phantom Thread, Perfect Days, The Fisher King, Past Lives, Burning, and Paris, Texas.
+Some of our favorites in the past few years have been Phantom Thread, Perfect Days, Sentimental Value, The Fisher King, Past Lives, Burning, and Paris, Texas.

 And then with videogames, they've been the thing for me since I was a kid.
 At times a joy, at times a huge burden and addiction.
 But mostly now just something I love to dip into with little bursts (I'm working through Silksong right now).